nikitasharma1203/caffeine-consumption-ml-app/README.md

   - K-Means Clustering
   - Outlier Detection
 - Developed a Streamlit caffeine calculator using lab-verified caffeine concentrations and personalized intake thresholds.
+- Translated the research into **The Nudge Café** — a startup pitch applying validated mood/consumption patterns to real-world café design, with an interactive seat-assignment prototype.

 ---